Tips for a Better Night's Sleep: Sleep Hygiene, Foods and Habits That Work

 - Conditions such as insomnia or sleep apnea may require specialized treatment.

-Food For Better Sleep
+Best Food For Better Sleep

 Tryptophan-rich foods: Tryptophan is an amino acid that helps in the production of serotonin and melatonin, hormones that regulate sleep.
 Foods like turkey, chicken, nuts (especially almonds), seeds, tofu, cheese, and oats contain tryptophan.